mdLafrance/catch99/README.md

 See the included [cmake](./CMakeLists.txt) file for a recipe on creating a test binary to run.

+### Configuration
+Catch99 will respect the following defines:

+- `CATCH99_MAX_TEST_CASES` - the maximum number of test cases that can be defined.
+Defaults to `512`.
+- `CATCH99_MAX_TESTS` - the maximum number of tests that can be defined per test case.
+Defaults to `128`.
+- `CATCH99_NO_COLORS` - if defined, no colors will be used in the output.
+- `CATCH99_TERM_WIDTH` - if defined (as a number), catch will use this value as the terminal width.
+Otherwise, the terminal width will be queried at runtime with ioctl.

 ### A note about implementation
 Single header libraries just dont make sense to implement in C. You can do more easily in C++ because:
 - c++ inlines dont require external linkage